LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 The types have a division of approximately **2/3 qualitative** and **1/3 quantitative** modules:
 ![df_unique_modules.head()](/assets/images/posts/25_05_20/3_2_division_types.png)

-It may be of interest for the audience to get as much information as possible of a data visualization.
-Therefore we expand the treemap by the module types.
+It may be of interest for the audience to get as much information as possible from an image.
+Therefore we **expand the treemap by the module types**.
-Since Squarify does not provide easy access to this type of set-up we switch to the Plotly library:
+Since Squarify does not provide easy access to this type of set-up we switch to the **Plotly** library:

 ```python
   import plotly.express as px